 The main character really wants to know the ‘truth’ of human consciousness but if they realise anything long term, it’s that there is no ‘truth’ — only perceived fragments of highly ambiguous sensory stimuli.

-At the Self-revelation phase, the Impressionist main character is kept in the state where they want to learn the meaning of their experience but at the same time they’re unable to do so.
+At the Anagnorisis phase, the Impressionist main character is kept in the state where they want to learn the meaning of their experience but at the same time they’re unable to do so.
 Or they have a brief moment of clarity, but that is soon forgotten.
-We might call this self-revelation illusory or phantasmagoric.
+We might call this anagnorisis illusory or phantasmagoric.
 An excellent example of this is “The Garden Party” by Katherine Mansfield, but also a much more recent short story “In-flight Entertainment” by Helen Simpson.

 In Realism natural phenomena are generally described as they are commonly understood to be.
 But in Literary Impressionism the author simulates a sensory experience.
 This is presented with little additional information.
 Characters are not great noticers.
-They perceive their storyworlds in momentary, fragmented pieces.
+They perceive their settings in momentary, fragmented pieces.